amjed-98/react-ts-pagination/README.md

 <img src="https://i.imgur.com/ru9GoMQ.png" alt="Pagination demo 2" />

+#### Note: if you want to have the default styles, you must import the styles file `"import 'ts-react-pagination/styles.css'"`. else you'll have to style everything using your own classes or style.

 ## why ts-react-pagination

 - This package supports Typescript out of the box, so no need for `npm install @types/ts-react-pagination.`
-- Exposes a hook called `usePagination` that take cares of all the boilerplate for handling pagination states all in one line.
+- Exposes a two hooks`usePagination`, `useServerPagination` that take cares of all the boilerplate for handling pagination states all in one line.
 - Heavlly tested for all possible edge cases and prone to future error, so releasing a broken version of this package is highlly unlikely.
 - Strongly typed using advanced typescript to narrow down your types and avoid passing wrong prop or parameter type, which gives you nice auto-completion.